Granite Worktops Cost

 Make sure you have a written quotation with an itemised breakdown of everything included in the project.
 Never agree to a verbal agreement; it is all too easy to bump costs as it’s just your word against theirs.

-Ensure the quote includes extra extras like supply costs, labour fees and transport/import fees.
+Ensure the quote includes extras like supply costs, labour fees and transport/import fees.
 If waste removal is taken care of, ensure skip hire has been accounted for.

 Lastly, be sure to clarify installation timelines and quality guarantees.
 If the installation comes with a warranty, ensure you’re aware of it in case of any issues after the contractors leave.